preeve9534/pdjr-skplugin-devantech/README.md

 The required __index__ property defines the relay module channel to which the channel definition relates.
 This value is used by the plugin to overwrite the '{c}' token in the __switchpath__ property discussed earlier and is also used in status and error reporting.

+The optional __address__ property value defines the physical channel on the remote device with which this channel is associated.
+By default this values wi
 Usually, it is sensible  to make the __index__ property value match the address of the corresponding relay channel on the selected device, but if this doesn't suit (maybe a physical relay has failed), then the __address__ property can be used to map a module channel index onto a different relay channel on the associated physical device.

-The optional __address__ property value defines the physical channel on the remote device which this
 The __description__ property value supplies some narrative that is used in status and error reporting and, more importantly, is used to decorate the module switch bank channel with meta information that